100% Free Information

 Take Care of Your Pets

-Your pets experienced the same event you did and they may show signs of stress or anxiety in the days that follow.
-If you are displaced, the American Red Cross can help identify pet-friendly shelter options and 211 can connect you with local resources.
+Your pets experienced the same event you did.
+If you are displaced, the American Red Cross can help identify pet-friendly options and 211 can connect you with local resources.

 If you lost a pet, the Association for Pet Loss and Bereavement at aplb.org offers free support groups.
 The Cornell University Pet Loss Support Hotline is available at 607-218-7457.